Computero/Reference/StartingGitHub.md

 `.    ..  id_rsa  id_rsa.pub  known_hosts`

 ##### Decide if you want a new key for Git use or keep the current one.
 I like to have things segregated so I have a specific key for Git use on each of my machines I work from.
+For using multiple keys, use this [Atlassian Documentation](https://confluence.atlassian.com/bitbucket/configure-multiple-ssh-identities-for-gitbash-mac-osx-linux-271943168.html) for reference.

 #### Creating a new SSH Key
 I use 4096 bits for all my keys, you can change that if you need.
 * Read a bit on this from [Debian](https://lists.debian.org/debian-devel-announce/2010/09/msg00003.html) and this overview from [SSH](https://www.ssh.com/ssh/keygen/)

-`ssh-keygen -t -rsa -b 4096 -C "email@example.com"`
+`ssh-keygen -t rsa -b 4096 -C "email@example.com"`

 #### Adding your SSH Key to the ssh-agent
 ###### Start the SSH Agent in the background